 - Always keep your distance from any wildlife, even if they appear calm or friendly.

-What should I do if I am charged by a moose?
+What to do if charged by a moose

 - If you are charged by a moose, run away as fast as you can and try to find a car, tree or building to hide behind.
-If the moose knocks you down before you reach safety, don't fight - curl up into a ball and cover your head.
+If the moose knocks you down before you reach safety, do not fight - curl up into a ball and cover your head.